 Android 4.4 KitKat (late 2013)

-Google announced that the next version of Android would be named for their favorite confectioneries — Kit Kat bars — on September 3, 2013.
-Soon after — in November 2013 — we saw its release with the LG Nexus 5.
+Google in September 2013 announced that that fall's new version of Android would be named for their favorite confectioneries — Kit Kat bars.
+A couple months later we saw its release with the LG Nexus 5.

 Android 4.1-4.3 Jelly Bean (mid-2012)